-Described by the Toronto Star as “one of Toronto’s most exciting playwrights,” Michael Ross Albert is a writer and indie theatre producer whose work has been staged across Canada, the United States, and the United Kingdom.
+Described by the Toronto Star as “one of Toronto’s most exciting playwrights,” Michael Ross Albert is a writer and indie theatre producer whose work has been staged across Canada, the United States, United Kingdom, and elsewhere.

-His work has been presented in multiple Fringe festivals, including Edinburgh, Brighton, and FringeNYC.
-Five of his plays were staged in the Toronto Fringe Festival, including The Huns, directed by Marie Farsi, Anywhere, directed by David Lafontaine (both: Patron’s Pick and Best of Fringe), and most recently, Good Old Days, directed by Jill Harper.
+Michael’s work has been presented in multiple Fringe festivals, including Edinburgh, Brighton, Halifax, and FringeNYC.
+Five of his plays were staged in the Toronto Fringe Festival, including The Huns, directed by Marie Farsi, Anywhere, directed by David Lafontaine (both: Patron’s Pick and Best of Fringe), and Good Old Days, directed by Jill Harper.

 In association with the Storefront Theatre, Michael produced the world premiere of his play Tough Jews.
 The production was nominated for six Dora Awards including Outstanding New Play and Outstanding Production.